|

 Marine Careers :: Marine Biology

 The study of disease in organisms has also been aided by the use of molecular techniques.
-Researchers have developed ... marketing season of the oyster, its economic value increased.
+Researchers have developed ... and marketing season of the oyster, its economic value increased.
 Marine researchers are also experimenting with ways to administer drugs to diseased populations of farm-raised fish.
 Disease can wipe out an ...

 marinecareers.net